 Because Alternative 1 (No Action) would not authorize harvest activities, there would be no direct, indirect or cumulative effects on harbor seal populations in Glacier Bay.
-Because vessels associated with harvest activities would not be permitted to approach hauled out marine mammals closer than 100 yards and harvesters would be required to follow delineated paths, the direct, indirect and cumulative effects of Alternatives 2 and 3 on harbor seals are expected to be negligible.
+Because vessels associated with harvest activities would not be permitted to approach hauled out marine mammals closer than 100 yards and harvesters would be required to remain out of sight of hauled out animals, the direct, indirect and cumulative effects of Alternatives 2 and 3 on harbor seals are expected to be negligible.